Alessandro Fabbri (footballer)

-Alessandro Fabbri (born 11 March 1990) is an Italian professional footballer who plays as a left back for Sammarinese Serie D club San Marino.
+Alessandro Fabbri (born 11 March 1990) is an Italian professional footballer who plays as a left back for Eccellenza club K-Sport Montecchio Gallo.

 Club career

 Formed in Rimini youth sector, Fabbri made his senior debut for Santarcangelo in 2009–10 season.

 On 3 July 2018, he joined Serie C club Südtirol.
 Fabbri played his 100 official match for the club on 21 February 2021 against Padova.

 On 15 June 2022, Fabbri signed a two-year contract with Trento.